-- In the current year, the total budget to support public services in Missouri is \$35.281 billion. - The first source of funding in the budget comes from the federal government for very specific purposes. - Another source is state-generated revenue that is dedicated to specific purposes, and includes excise taxes like the gas tax, which is dedicated to transportation. - The final source of funding is referred to as state general revenue, which lawmakers have the most authority to allocate.
+- Missouri's total operating budget for FY 2023 is \$44.34 billion. - While this total does include federal funds distributed through the American Rescue Plan Act (ARPA) for health, education, child care, and other programs, it does not include flexible state fiscal recovery funds that were appropriated in House Bill 3020, a supplemental budget bill. - The first source of funding in the budget comes from the federal government for very specific purposes. - Another source is state-generated revenue that is dedicated to specific purposes, and includes excise taxes like the gas tax, which is dedicated to transportation. - The final source of funding is referred to as state general revenue, which lawmakers have the most authority to allocate.